Link Search Menu Expand Document

 1.2.
 Extracting patterns and counting their occurrences:

-• For a user-selected musical feature, /FoNN/demo_notebooks/pattern_extraction_demo.ipynb uses FoNN.pattern_extraction.NgramPatternCorpus class to extract all unique n-gram patterns from the input corpus.
+• For a user-selected musical feature, /FoNN/demo_notebooks/setup_pattern_corpus_demo.ipynb uses FoNN.pattern_extraction.NgramPatternCorpus class to extract all unique n-gram patterns from the input corpus for a user-defined n value or range.
+Allowable n values are 3 <= n <= 16.
 The default feature is ‘diatonic_pitch_class’ but other features can be selected by the user from the list above in Section 1.1.
+The default

 • Default input data is the MTC-ANN corpus feature sequence data at ./FoNN/mtc_ann_corpus/feature_sequence_data, but pattern extraction can be applied to any other symbolic corpus which has first been processed via FoNN’s feature extraction pipeline as described in section 1.1.